 A people-oriented work culture enhances employee engagement and productivity by considering individual needs.
 In fact, an organization with a people-oriented culture considers employees their most valuable assets.
 Unlimited PTO is one effective payment structure for maintaining a people-oriented work environment.

 With PTO, employees have infinite paid-off days rather than the fixed amount allocated at the start of their organizational journey.
-Employees can use PTO based on their needs, from childcare leave to vacation breaks.
+Employees can use PTO based on their needs, from childcare leave to vacation breaks or managing treatments for long-term illnesses and conditions.
 Under the policy, managers and supervisors can approve the PTOs as long as employees fulfill their assigned tasks and duties.

 With unlimited PTO, you essentially establish your company culture upon trust.
 Doing so promotes transparent communication between leaders and employees, preventing schedule clashes and misunderstandings.
 In the long term, your company can maintain greater accountability in talent management while staying cost-effective.